yue-ning/dc2025/index.md

 |  Camera-read due | November 19, 2021 | |
 |  Doctoral consortium | February 22-23, 2022 | [[Accepted Papers]](/dc2022/papers) [[Schedule]](/dc2022/schedule) |
 |  AAAI-21 | February 22 - March 1, 2022 | |

+### Attending
+1. Visit the following page and click "Enter the Virtual Venue" (Chrome or Firefox recommended): https://aaai-2022.virtualchair.net/venue.html
+2. Sign in to gather.town.
+Please allow camera and microphone accesses.
+3. Move your avatar to the "Red Building" and then the "Plenary Room" (entrance at the center of the Red Building).
+Alternatively, you can click the Calendar icon on the left, find "Doctor Consortium" in the list and click it, then click "Teleport".
+This will move your avatar directly to the DC room (Red Building, Plenary Room).